 We handle all employment claims on a contingency fee basis.
 Under the contingency fee arrangement, you don’t have to pay us anything upfront for our legal services.
 If we are successful, our fee will be a percentage of the jury award or settlement we obtain for you.
 Many of these claims also allow for the court to award attorneys’ fees and costs, which is credited against any contingency fee.
 If we aren’t successful in obtaining compensation, you owe us nothing.

-The Charleston labor law attorneys at DiTrapano Barrett DiPiero McGinley & Simmons, PLLC serve clients throughout West Virginia.
+The Charleston labor law attorneys at DiPiero Simmons McGinley & Bastress, PLLC serve clients throughout West Virginia.
 Contact us today for a free consultation and evaluation of your claim.